UK Native Plant Garden | British Wildflower & Wildlife Gardens

 • Structures

-Pergola with native climbers, seating areas, extensive wildlife infrastructure
+Pergola with native climbing plants, wildlife observation area, seating in local timber, comprehensive wildlife infrastructure

 • Total